zhudotexe/FFXIV_PaissaHouse/README.md

 Looking for that perfect house?
 PaissaHouse lets you receive notifications when a new plot of land is up for sale on your home world, and contribute to PaissaDB when viewing housing wards at a city aetheryte/ferry.

+## Installation

+PaissaHouse is a Dalamud plugin, and should be installed using [XIVLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).
+*Installing the plugin using the GitHub Releases tab or by downloading the code is not recommended or supported.*

+If PaissaHouse does not appear under the list of available plugins, ensure that plugin testing is enabled in your plugins settings menu.

 ## Usage

 Simply install and it will happily run in the background, notifying you when a new plot of land is up for sale on your